AnthonySteele/anthonysteele.github.io/InterfacesAreOverused.md

 A value object could contain values like e.g. an `x,y,z` co-ordinate (e.g. three integers), or keys such as an `AccountId` e.g. a string, but with validation rules: all account ids are strings, but only some strings are account ids.
 The characteristic is that that two different objects containing the same _value_ should be considered equal.
 This is true for AccountId's and 3-d points.

 A `DateTime` is a good example of a value object that we might define if it wasn't already built-in.
-Note that the [System.DateTime struct](https://docs.microsoft.com/en-us/dotnet/api/system.datetime) actually implements several interfaces, but all of them are small and focused around cross-cutting capabilities: e.g. `IComparable` says "I can compare two DateTimes, they have a sort order" - and it has just one method, `CompareTo`.
-Supporting those interfaces allows it to support various capabilities, e.g. be a Dictionary key or be sorted in a list.
+Note that the [System.DateTime struct](https://docs.microsoft.com/en-us/dotnet/api/system.datetime) actually implements five or six interfaces, but all of them are small and focused around cross-cutting capabilities: e.g. be a Dictionary key, or be sorted in a list.

  But none of these interfaces are going to be interfaces to the Date and Time data, e.g. there is no interface with a `int Hour { get; }` property!
 It would serve no purpose.